How to Build a Door Frame

 Sides of the Door

-- King Stud: The king stud is a vertical two-by-four that runs from the sole plate to the top plate.
+- King Stud: The king stud is a vertical two-by-four that runs from the top of the sole plate to the top plate.
 The top of the king stud touches the bottom of the top plate.

 - Jack Stud: The jack stud is a vertical two-by-four that runs from the sole plate to the header.
 The top of the jack stud touches the bottom of the header and supports the header.